 Mark Your Calendar

-Welcome Weekend (which includes Orientation) is mandatory for ALL students!
+New Student Orientation (mandatory for ALL students!) and Welcome Week are great opportunities to meet classmates and learn more about OU.
 More information about timing and arrival instructions will be sent out later in the summer.

 Affordability is most likely one of the biggest considerations when choosing a college.
 (If not for you, then definitely your parents.)
 That is why Oglethorpe is committed to offering a variety of resources and strategies to help make the cost of this remarkable education and experience affordable.
 More than 90% of Oglethorpe students receive some type of financial aid to help finance their education.